 - doesn’t capture their imagination

-And that’s without going any further into why quality matters for SEO purposes, which is a whole other article.
+And that’s without going any further into why quality matters for SEO purposes.

 Additionally, creating content for your digital channels is not a one-off thing.
 It is a continuous obligation which, if you take the digital health of your business seriously, has to become part and parcel of your operational fabric.
 The quality needs to remain consistent every day, week, and month that you publish.